openframeworks/ofBook/11_sound/chapter.md

 ##Reacting to Live Audio

 ###RMS
-One of the simplest ways to add audio-reactivity to your app is to calculate the RMS of the most recent buffer of audio data.
-RMS stands for "root mean square" and is a pretty straightforward calculation that serves as a good approximation of "loudness" (much better than something like just averaging the buffer or picking the maximum value).
-You can see RMS being used in the "audioInputExample".
+One of the simplest ways to add audio-reactivity to your app is to calculate the RMS of incoming buffer of audio data.
+RMS stands for "root mean square" and is a pretty straightforward calculation that serves as a good approximation of "loudness" (much better than something like averaging the buffer or picking the maximum value).
+You can see RMS being calculated in the "audioInputExample".

 *[ code snippet here ]*

 ###FFT
 Running an FFT on your input audio will give you back a buffer of values representing the input's frequency content.
 A straight up FFT *won't* tell you which notes are present in a piece of music, but you will be able to use the data to take the input's sonic "texture" into account.
-For instance, the FFT data will let you know how much "bass" / "mid" / "treble" is in the input, at a pretty fine granulairty (a typical FFT used for realtime audio-reactive work will give you something like 512 to 4096 individual frequency bins to play with).
+For instance, the FFT data will let you know how much "bass" / "mid" / "treble" there is in the input at a pretty fine granulairty (a typical FFT used for realtime audio-reactive work will give you something like 512 to 4096 individual frequency bins to play with).

+NOTE TO SELF/EDITORS: I definitely need to clean up the following paragraph.
+It's pretty crucial but I haven't found a way to get a succinct explanation of it yet.

+When using the FFT to analyze music, you should keep in mind that the FFT's bins increment on a *linear* scale, whereas humans interpret frequency on a *logarithmic* scale.
+So, if you were to use an FFT to split an input signal into 512 bins, the lowest bins (probably bin 0 through bin 30 or so) will contain the bulk of the data, and the remaining bins will mostly just be high frequency content.
+If you were to isolate the sound on a bin-to-bin basis, you'd be able to easily tell the difference between the sound of bins 3 and 4, but bins 500 and 501 would probably sound exactly the same.
+Unless you had robot ears.

 - Pitch detection
   - FFT -> Power -> IFFT Autocorrelation sort-of-hack